crystal-ball/componentry/demo/components/ComponentsScreen/Screens/Alerts.md

 ---
 componentProps:
-  - name: a11yLabel
+  - name: ariaTitle
-    description: Screen reader only label that provides the context of the alert.
+    description: Screen reader only title that provides the context of the alert.
+By default the type of alert is included.
     type: string
-    defaultValue: "'<COLOR> alert'"
+    defaultValue: "''"
   - color: true
   - name: dismissible
     description: Controls whether alert can be dismissed by user, pass <code>false</code> to prevent dismissal of an alert.
     type: boolean
     defaultValue: "false"
-  - name: deactivate
+  - deactivate: true
-    description: When passed, the <code>deactivate</code> will be called in place of internal state change handler.
-Note that the opacity transition and hiding of the component must be handled externally when passing a custom <code>deactivate</code> handler.
-    type: function
-    defaultValue: undefined
   - name: transitionDuration
     description: Length of opacity transition, if not passed component will default to 300ms or <code>THEME</code> value if set using <code>ThemeProvider</code>.
     type: number